 Fast from pride, and feast on humility.

-Fast from selfishness, and feast on service.
+Fast from selfishness, and feast on

 Fast from fear, and feast on faith.